 v) The Board shall require all applicants to attend for interview.

-vii) Any Junior Member who has attained the age of 18 years may, at the discretion of the Board, become an Under 40 Member and will not be required to pay a joining fee.
+vi) Any Junior Member who has attained the age of 18 years may, at the discretion of the Board, become a 35 and Under Member and will not be required to pay a joining fee.

-Any Member requesting a transfer from his existing category to another category shall notify the General Manager in writing.
+Any Member requesting a transfer from his existing category to another category shall notify the General Manager/Club Secretary in writing.
 If his request is approved, his membership in such other category shall take effect from such date and upon such conditions as shall be specified.

 The President shall be nominated by the Board and elected at an Annual General Meeting of the Club.
 He shall hold office for five years and thereafter be eligible for re-election.

 5. VICE PRESIDENTS